ajeygore/ajeygore.github.com/collections/_posts/2023-09-18-What-leaders-do.md

 * Collaborate
 * Communicate
 * Connect

+> At the core Product engineering is a  team sport.
+You are a sports team manager and your job is make them shine.

 Well, We look at these themes just like that you might immediately ask - where is mentorship? where is leading by example? or do leaders not do walk the talk?